 Identifying your dominant attitude together with your dominant and auxiliary functions will enable you to determine your final psychological type as, for example, Extraverted Intuition (with auxiliary Thinking), or Introverted Sensation (with auxiliary Feeling). if you wish, you can then convert this to your equivalent Myers-Briggs (MBTI)® Type (e.g., ENTP or ISFJ).

-Extraversion is indicated when key words point outward to (or suggest communication with) the physical or social environments.
-Even though your key words may mention thoughts, feelings or psychological processes, these are always clearly related to external events, physical objects or shared beliefs.
+Extraversion is indicated when Key words point outward to (or suggest communication with) the physical or social environments.
+Even though your Key words may mention thoughts, feelings or psychological processes, these are always clearly related to external events, physical objects or shared beliefs.

 PARTY, HOLIDAY, TOWN, COLLEAGUE, OUTBURST, TELEPHONE, SPORT, FASHION

-Introversion is suggested when key words refer to private, intimate, uncommunicated experience, or to the inner, psychological dimension.
+Introversion is suggested when Key words refer to private, intimate, uncommunicated experience, or to the inner, psychological dimension.
 There is little reference to, or sense of connection with, the outside world of physical and social events.
 Instead the words generally imply an attitude of self-absorption and psychological insularity.

 STUDYING, DESPAIR, SILENCE, HIDDEN, SLEEP, THOUGHTS, MEMORY, HOME